Double album: Sequencing

-With regard to records, most double album sets are organized by manual sequencing, where the order of sides played are laid much as they are on a single LP; Side one and two are organized back-to-back on the first disc, as are three and four on the second disc and so on.
-However, some releases up to the 1970s are optimized for automatic sequencing.
-On a double album, this would have had sides one and four on one disc and sides two and three on the other.
-This sequencing, used previously in multi-disc albums in the 78rpm era, let the listener play through the entire double album and only need to flip over the records once, compared to manual sequencing where the listener would have to change the side or record three times.
+Some double album releases through the 1970s are optimized for automatic sequencing on record changers, as both vinyl discs are initially stacked together on the record player.
+Thus, sides 1 and 4 are on one disc and sides 2 and 3 are on the other.
+This sequencing, used previously in multi-disc albums in the 78rpm era, let the listener play through the entire double album as a stack of discs, only needing to flip the stack once, compared to manual sequencing in which the listener would have to return three times to the record player.
 The use of automatic sequencing gradually declined during the 1970s as automatic record changers fell out of favor.
-High quality manual turntables became more affordable and are often preferred because they cause less record wear.

 After a company decided on manual or automatic sequence, production of that title generally stayed in the same configuration indefinitely.
 Notable examples of albums using automatic sequence include the 1968 Reprise Records release, Electric Ladyland, by The Jimi Hendrix Experience which was still sold in automatic sequence well into the late 1980s.
 Other common examples include Frampton Comes Alive! by Peter Frampton, Songs in the Key of Life by Stevie Wonder, Tommy and Quadrophenia by The Who, and Bad Girls by Donna Summer.